Friday, May 23, 2025

 The Bible helps us:

-• Follow Jesus – Jesus shows us how to love, forgive, and be kind.
-The Bible teaches us His Life and how to follow Him
+• Follow Jesus: The Saviour shows us how to be forgive, love and be kind.
+The Bible teaches us Christ’s Life and how to follow Him

 What stories can we find in the Bible?